 The Port of Little Rock, along the Arkansas River, is a major contributor to the regional economy, employing over 8,000 people.
-As a major generator of and destination for freight, its influence, and the need for planning, is expected to increase as more land is added when the FAA's navigational VOR cone is moved.
+As a major generator of and destination for freight, its influence, and the need for planning, is expected to increase as more developable sites are added when the FAA's navigational VOR cone is moved.